OpenDAoC/OpenDAoC-Core/Helper Docs/Test_Review_Guide.md

 # OpenDAoC Test Review Guide

 This guide provides comprehensive criteria for reviewing tests in the OpenDAoC (Dark Age of Camelot) server emulator project.
-Every test must validate both functionality and authentic DAoC game mechanics, with clear documentation of what specific rule or behavior is being tested.
+Every test must validate both functionality and authentic DAoC game mechanics as specified in the SRD, with clear documentation of what specific rule or behavior is being tested.

 ## Quick Navigation